sourcegraph/handbook/content/engineering/releases/upgrade_managed_issue_template.md

 These [managaged instances](https://about.sourcegraph.com/handbook/engineering/distribution/managed) upgrades are scheduled for **$ONE_WORKING_DAY_AFTER_RELEASE**.

-To perfomr these upgrades, follow the [managed instances upgrade process](https://about.sourcegraph.com/handbook/engineering/distribution/managed/upgrade_process).
+To perform these upgrades, follow the [managed instances upgrade process](https://about.sourcegraph.com/handbook/engineering/distribution/managed/upgrade_process).

 ---